 HEIGHT: 5’11” (In current form)

-AGE: Unknown, at least three digits (Given physical/mental turnover, this is disputed)
+AGE: Unknown, at least three digits (Given physical/mental turnover, there is no good measure)

 NOTABLE CHARACTERISTICS: Planet has a slippery relationship with life and death.
 Mind is divided among dozens of souls (for lack of a better term), with occasional turnover.